Introduction / History

 Hindu Jats adhere to a wide variety of traditional practices which usually revolve around seeking good fortune and blessings from the gods.
 They do not believe in one supreme being who holds all power.

-What are their needs?
-Gil Jats, whether they are Sikh, Hindu, or Muslim, need to know that there is a salvation in none other than the sinless savior, Jesus Christ.
+Gil Jats, whether they are Sikh, Hindu, or Muslim, need to know that there is a salvation in none other than the sinless Savior, Jesus Christ.
 They need to put their faith in His work on the cross to pay for our sins, and in the resurrection.
 It will take a work of God to convince these self-assured people that they must trust Christ with their eternity.

 Pray that Christian doctors, nurses, and humanitarian aid workers will have opportunities to share the love of Jesus with Gil Jats.